 ’Tis the season of spending folly.
 But there’s help for that.

 As fun as the holidays can be, they can be brutal on a savings account.
-We talked to Deborah Price, CEO and founder of the Money Coaching Institute, about how to head off the anxiety and overspending habits that can sabotage our holiday experience†.
+We talked to Deborah Price, CEO and founder of the Money Coaching Institute, about how to head off the stress and overspending habits that can sabotage our holiday experience†.

 Deborah Price [DP]: Most people feel a sense of obligation that often doesn’t take into consideration someone’s actual financial situation.
 This can leave many people deeply conflicted.